Mufindi District

 Mufindi District is one of the four districts of the Iringa Region of Tanzania.
 It is bordered to the north by Kilolo District and Iringa Urban District, to the south by the Njombe Region, to the east by the Morogoro Region and to the west by the Singida Region.

 As of 2002, the population of the Mufindi District was 283,032.
+By 2022, the population had grown to 288,996.

 Geography

 Mufindi is mountainous, with one of the coolest and rainiest climates in Tanzania.
 Among many, the district is known for its tea and timber industries.

 Administrative subdivisions

 Constituencies

 For parliamentary elections, Tanzania is divided into constituencies.
 As of the 2015 general elections, Mufindi District had three constituencies: Mufindi North constituency, Mufindi South constituency, and Mafinga constituency.